The Bunker (1981 film): Plot

-Production

-The actors' interpretations of the events differ in ways from the traditional accounts.
-For example, during the final meeting between Hitler and Albert Speer, Hopkins adopts a sarcastic tone and gestures (including mock applause) that suggest that Hitler was already aware of Speer's betrayal, even though he uses the exact words recounted by the witnesses.
-This became a fairly controversial scene due to a perception in some circles that the resemblance to Jesus Christ's legendary foreseeing of Judas's betrayal was intentional.
-These accusations were consistently denied, as were reports regarding a rumoured on-set romance between Piper Laurie (Magda Goebbels) and Cliff Gorman (Joseph Goebbels).

-The film shifts the point-of-view character regularly, and characters who are not known to have left their experiences on record often tell the story.
-Dr. Werner Haase is used in this manner, even though he was never interviewed (having died in 1950).
-Likewise, two scenes are written from the viewpoint of Hitler's cook, Constanze Manziarly, and in one scene, Manziarly actually has a flashback, remembering happier days.
-However, Manziarly disappeared while escaping from the bunker, so neither O'Donnell nor any other person was able to interview her or get her viewpoint.

-The ending is also influenced by O'Donnell's book and its focus on the bunker itself, ending just as the main surviving characters are leaving the bunker.

 Cast

 In a short scene at the beginning of the film, a younger O'Donnell is played by actor James Naughton.
 O'Donnell himself provided brief voice-over narrations at the beginning and end of the film.

 Anthony Hopkins won an Emmy for his portrayal of Adolf Hitler.
 Actors on the set claimed his performance was so convincing that those playing German soldiers snapped to attention whenever Hopkins came onto the set, even if he wasn't in character.

 Actors Michael Sheard (Himmler) and Tony Steedman (Jodl) reprised their characters from the 1973 British television film The Death of Adolf Hitler.